cu-swe4s-fall-2019/final-project-swe4s_mc_params_optimization/README.md

 ## Installation

+This package uses the `conda` package.
+Installation instructions can be found at [conda's website](https://docs.anaconda.com/anaconda/install/).

 Create a dedicated python environment for parambayes using the following command: `conda create --yes -n parambayes`

-Activate parambayes environment: `conda activate parambayes`
+Activate parambayes environment command: `conda activate parambayes`

 Conda install the following packages: